atinux/vue-adonis/README.md

 4. vuex and vue-router are installed and ready to use (synced with vue-router-sync)
 5. All the awesome features of AdonisJS

-**I now recommend to use [adonuxt](https://github.com/nuxt/adonuxt), it has all these features + code splitting, custom layouts, middlewares and it's easier to start with.**
+:warning: **I now recommend to use [adonuxt](https://github.com/nuxt/adonuxt), it has all these features + code splitting, custom layouts, middlewares and it's easier to start with.**

 ## Installation